Gourieff/sd-webui-reactor-force/README.md

 2. (For Windows Users) See the [1st step](#a1111) for Automatic1111 (if you followed [this steps (sec.
 VIII)](#insightfacebuild) instead - go to the Step 5)
 3. Go to (Windows)`automatic\venv\Scripts` or (MacOS/Linux)`automatic/venv/bin`, run Terminal or Console (cmd) for that folder and type `activate`
 4. Run `pip install insightface==0.7.3`
-5. Run SD.Next, go to the "Extensions" tab and use this URL `https://github.com/Gourieff/sd-webui-reactor-force` in the "Install from URL" tab and click "Install"
+5. Run SD.Next, go to the "Extensions" tab and use this URL `https://github.com/Gourieff/sd-webui-reactor-sfw` in the "Install from URL" tab and click "Install"
 6. Please, wait for several minutes until the installation process will be finished (be patient, don't interrupt the process)
 7. Check the last message in your SD.Next Console:
 * If you see the message "--- PLEASE, RESTART the Server! ---" - stop the Server (CTRL+C or CMD+C) or just close your console
-8. Go to the `automatic\extensions\sd-webui-reactor-force` directory - if you see there `models\insightface` folder with the file `inswapper_128.onnx`, just move the file to the `automatic\models\insightface` folder
+8. Go to the `automatic\extensions\sd-webui-reactor-sfw` directory - if you see there `models\insightface` folder with the file `inswapper_128.onnx`, just move the file to the `automatic\models\insightface` folder
 9. Run your SD.Next WebUI and enjoy!

 <a name="colab">If you use [Cagliostro Colab UI](https://github.com/Linaqruf/sd-notebook-collection):

-1. In active WebUI, go to the "Extensions" tab, load "Available" extensions and type "ReActor" in the search field or use this URL `https://github.com/Gourieff/sd-webui-reactor-force` in the "Install from URL" tab - and click "Install"
+1. In active WebUI, go to the "Extensions" tab, load "Available" extensions and type "ReActor" in the search field or use this URL `https://github.com/Gourieff/sd-webui-reactor-sfw` in the "Install from URL" tab - and click "Install"
 2. Please, wait for several minutes until the installation process will be finished (be patient, don't interrupt the process)
 3. When you see the message "--- PLEASE, RESTART the Server! ---" (in your Colab Notebook Start UI section "Start Cagliostro Colab UI") - just go to the "Installed" tab and click "Apply and restart UI"
 4. Enjoy!